Chapter Trail Section

 Chapter Maps and Guidance

 View our section of the Trail on the interactive online map

 Camping along the Trail

-*The Chapter’s section of the NCT includes many miles that pass by beautiful farmland.
+*The Chapter’s section of the NCNST includes many miles that pass by beautiful farmland.
 We remind all campers that respecting private lands is a priority and having respect for property owners is a must.
-Should you need to stealth camp in farm areas, we ask that you please receive landowner permission first.
+Please always receive landowner permission before setting up camp.

 Additional Local Resources

 Fort Custer National Cemetery

 Calhoun County Parks and Recreation